The new Seiberling CLC (400 Brittain Road) will be open to the public on Sunday, Jan. 12, 2014, from 1-4 p.m. For more information, call 330.794.4204.

 APS offers many unique programs not found at other area schools including visual and performing arts, a dedicated STEM school, AkronReads tutoring program, International Baccalaureate, more than 30 Career Education programs, and opportunities to earn a high school diploma and college credit at the same time.
 Providing our children with these opportunities means we must continue to upgrade our facilities with programs and technology in locations that are beyond the constraints of the OSFC program.
 The proposed Akron Master Plan revisions allow for 19 additional projects aimed at providing customized educational opportunities designed to fit each student's needs — whether it's special programming or special education, accelerated learning for the gifted, creative outlets for the talented, and even learning outside of the traditional classroom.
 By increasing local funding, we can provide our students with the world-class education they need in the state-of-the-art facilities they deserve.
 Download the 2010 Master Plan Update.

-As of August 2012, 26 new CLCs have been built; and another eight are in the design or construction stage.
-The district now has 2,290,000 sq. ft. of new or renovated space for a student capacity of 14,721.
-The cost of the project to date is $253 million.
+As of August 2013, 27 new CLCs have been built; and another four are in the design or construction stage.
 More than 130 professional services and prime contractor companies (three times that amount if subcontractors are counted) have been involved in this $800 million project.
-The project build-out is projected for 2015-16.
+The project build-out is projected for 2017.